 U.S. has potential of becoming coronavirus epicentre, says WHO

-The World Health Organization said on Tuesday it was seeing a "very large acceleration" in coronavirus infections in the United States which had the potential of becoming the new epicenter.
+The United States has the potential to become the new epicentre of the coronavirus pandemic due to a "very large acceleration" in infections there, the World Health Organization said on Tuesday.
+The highly contagious respiratory virus has infected more than 42,000 people in the United States, prompting more governors to join states ordering Americans to stay at home.

-Over the past 24 hours, 85 percent of new cases were from Europe and the United States, WHO spokeswoman Margaret Harris told reporters.
+Over the past 24 hours, 85 percent of new cases worldwide were from Europe and the United States, WHO spokeswoman Margaret Harris told reporters.
 Of those, 40 percent were from the United States.
-Asked whether the United States could become the new epicenter, Harris said: "We are now seeing a very large acceleration in cases in the U.S. So it does have that potential.
+Asked whether the United States could become the new epicentre, she said: "We are now seeing a very large acceleration in cases in the U.S. So it does have that potential.
+We cannot say that is the case yet but it does have that potential."

+"...They (the United States) have a very large outbreak and an outbreak that is increasing in intensity," Harris added.
+However, she identified some positive signs such as more comprehensive testing, and further efforts to isolate the sick and trace their immediate contacts exposed to the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)